Is it Safe to Air Travel During Pregnancy? How Can I Keep It Safe?

 Steps to Safe Air Travel When Pregnant

-Of course the first thing to do is to ask your gynaecologist.
+Of course, the first thing to do is to ask your gynecologist.
 He/she is the best person to advise whether it is safe for you to be traveling at your stage and condition or not.
 Next, make sure you are not traveling at a time when you need to have your prenatal tests done.
-And most importantly, always inform your doctor when you are about to travel and keep his number with you incase of an emergency situation.
+And most importantly, always inform your doctor when you are about to travel and keep his number with you in case of an emergency situation.

 - Take your medicines with you wherever you go and keep them in a handy bag with you.
 It would help even if your travel destination didn’t have the exact ones in its shops.